guettli/NextWiki/README.md

 ## Use cases

 * Company/Family wide knowledge base
-* Store the documents of an ISO-9001 certification
+* Defining Responsibilities/Ownership (for example for an ISO-9001 certification)
 * ...

 ## Combine file-tagging with #hashtags?